 The UC Transfer Admission Planner (UC TAP) is a free online tool for transfer students to enter their college coursework and track their progress towards transferring to a UC campus.
 It allows UC admissions staff to provide feedback to students and is integrated with the Transfer Admission Guarantee application.
 We recommend that all students interested in transferring to UCSB create a UC TAP account.

-Any course taken at a California community college can be researched on www.assist.org to see if it is UC-transferable and if it meets any admission or pre-major requirements.
+Any course taken at a California community college can be researched on ASSIST to see if it is UC-transferable and if it meets any admission or pre-major requirements.
 Whether a course was taken during or after high school does not affect its transferability, and whether a course was taken online or in-person does not affect its transferability.

 Any course taken at a University of California campus will be accepted for credit at UCSB.
 Whether courses taken at another UC campus are equivalent to courses at UCSB can only be determined after a student is admitted and decides to attend UCSB.
 Courses taken through UC Extension may or may not be UC transferable.